 Picking apart our self-congratulatory love for diversity and multiculturalism is admittedly low-hanging fruit.
 But these ads fail in ways that are easy to miss through the tears.
 And easy to miss because yes, we truly do have the entirety of the UN calling Canada home.
 I’m reminded of just how unusual this is every time I travel internationally.
 But that doesn’t change the fact that it’s a narrative which overlooks the nuances and struggles of being an immigrant or 1st-generation Canadian (or anyone with a hyphenated national identity).

 Everything about those flags so precisely highlights the limits of ‘Diversity’.
 After the tenth or so time it popped up in my living room, I started to think about how I might fit into this worldview.
 Which flag should I even wear?
 The hammer and sickle from the country that stripped us of our citizenship and turned us into stateless refugees?
 A mild fate compared to gulags and purges.
 Do I go with the Russian flag, then?
 That’s a country I’ve only visited on a tourist visa, and which, like its predecessor, remains a fundamentally terrifying place to me.
-The thought of painting my face in Russian colours gave me the same kind of visceral fear that I felt when I was stopped in the Pearson airport, Russian tourist visa in hand, over what was a ticketing glitch.
+The thought of painting my face in Russian colours gave me the same kind of visceral fear that I felt when I was stopped in the Pearson airport, en route to Russia for the first time since we’d immigrated, over what was a ticketing glitch.
 I was convinced some version of Stalin had reached out from the grave to reclaim me as one of Russia’s own.
 I was still shaking when I sat down on the plane an hour later.

 To be clear, this is not a comment on the specific flags that show up in the ad, which are from Brazil, India, Australia and Jamaica.
 It’s a general reflection on flags as political statements and the limits of diversity.
 If flags weren’t political, the “Olympic Athletes From Russia” would have marched under red, blue and white stripes.